Effective field theory interpretation of ATLAS measurements involving the Higgs boson, electroweak bosons and the top quark: Data and input measurements

 \subsection{Differential cross-section measurements for electroweak processes}

-Measurements of differential cross-sections of weak boson production and decay, based on either partial or full Run 2 data, are used in this interpretation.
+Measurements of differential cross-sections unfolded at particle level of weak boson production and decay, based on either partial or full Run 2 data, are used in this interpretation.
 These comprise \WW production in the $e^\pm\nu\,\mu^\mp\nu$ final state~\cite{STDM-2017-24}, \WZ production in the \lllv final state~\cite{STDM-2018-03} (where $\ell=e,\mu$), and VBF $Z$ boson production (EW $Zjj$ ) with subsequent decay of the $Z$ boson in $e^+e^-$ or $\mu^+\mu^-$ pairs~\cite{STDM-2017-27}.

 For the \WW\ measurement, the fiducial region is defined by the presence of exactly one electron and one muon of opposite charge with $m_{\ell\ell}>55\,\GeV$, and by vetoing events containing jets with $p^\text{jet}_\mathrm{T}>35\,\GeV$ in order to suppress top-quark backgrounds.
 For the \WZ\ measurement, the fiducial phase-space requires three charged leptons with the same-flavour opposite-sign lepton pair satisfying $66<m_{\ell\ell}<116\,\GeV$, and a minimum transverse mass\footnote{The transverse mass is defined as $m_T^W = \sqrt{ 2 \, \pT^\nu \cdot \pT^\ell \cdot \left[ 1 - \cos \Delta \phi (\ell, \nu) \right] },$ where $\Delta\phi(\ell, \nu)$ is the angle between the charged lepton and the neutrino in the transverse plane, and $ \pT^\ell$ and $ \pT^\nu$ are the transverse momenta of the charged lepton from the $W$ boson decay and of the neutrino, respectively.} of the $W$ boson of $m_\mathrm{T}^W>30\,\GeV$.
 For electroweak $Z$-boson production in association with two jets, the fiducial region targets a VBF topology with a dilepton pair consistent with a $Z$-boson decay and two jets with a large invariant mass, $m_{jj}>1000\,\GeV$, enhancing the purely electroweak contribution from the other sources of $Zjj$ production.